SidneyEmeka/.NET-Timezone-Converter-logic/README.md

 # Timezone Converter
 -This is a logic for timezone conversion.
-It uses a method that takes three parameters which are;
+It uses a method that takes three parameters which are; <br>
 -the time
 -the current timezone and
 -the new timezone difference